 Coconut pattern-matching functions are just normal functions where the arguments are patterns to be matched against instead of variables to be assigned to.
-The syntax for pattern-matching function definition is where <arg> is defined as where <name> is the name of the function, <cond> is an optional additional check, <body> is the body of the function, <pattern> is defined by Coconut's match statement, and <default> is the optional default if no argument is passed.
+The syntax for pattern-matching function definition is where <arg> is defined as where <name> is the name of the function, <cond> is an optional additional check, <body> is the body of the function, <pattern> is defined by Coconut's match statement, <default> is the optional default if no argument is passed, and <return_type> is the optional return type annotation (note that argument type annotations are not supported for pattern-matching functions).
 The match keyword at the beginning is optional, but is sometimes necessary to disambiguate pattern-matching function definition from normal function definition, which will always take precedence.

+'''

-[\|\\] <pattern> [= <default>]
+[|] <pattern> [= <default>]

+'''